-When brands hire influencers to share their products, they are partially controlling the earned media value and creating a positive brand experience online.
-Influencers can make their followers like the brand, engage it, and even try their products.
-These users then promote the brand on their social media or share their experience thus amplifying the earned media value of a brand via influencers.
+When brands hire social media influencers to promote their products, they are partially controlling the earned media value and creating a positive brand experience online.
+Influencers can make their followers like the brand, engage with it, and even try their products.
+Then these users promote the brand on their social media accounts or share their experience amplifying the earned media value of a brand via influencers.

-How Earned Media Value and Influencer Marketing Go Hand-in-Hand:
+How Earned Media Value and Influencer Marketing Go Hand-in-Hand

 The basic concept of earned media is what you earn from your results of owned media and paid media.
 In owned media, it’s a brand posting content about themselves, like their social media posts.
 In paid media, it’s a brand promoting their content, like sponsored posts.
 And, then, earned media is what your social earnings are as a result of your marketing efforts.

 Break the barrier: Influencer marketing helps break the barrier between brands and social media users.
 When an influencer posts about a brand, it has better chances of users sharing or mentioning it than when a brand promotes itself.

-How to Calculate Influencer’s Earned Media Value:
+How to Calculate Influencer’s Earned Media Value

 In a research that analyzed more than 5.5 million posts and 20 retailers, it was found that retailers spent $172 million in influencer marketing and received $3 billion in EMV.
 Calculating EMV can help you know how fruitful your influencer efforts have been.

-Method 1: Based on Impressions:
+Method 1: Based on Impressions

 In this method, we calculate EMV based on organic (non-paid) impressions and viral impressions that the influencer has received.
 You can calculate CPM based on what you would pay for other media.